sys-bio/ratesb_python/README.md

 ## Using Custom Rate Law Classifications

-`ratesb-python` allows you to use your own custom rate law classifications to analyze your models.
+`ratesb_python` allows you to use your own custom rate law classifications to analyze your models.
 You can do this by creating a JSON file that defines your rate laws.

 # Rules for Creating Custom Rate Law Classification Files
 The custom rate law classifications in ratesb are defined in a JSON file.
 This JSON file should be an array of rate law objects, each representing a distinct type of rate law.
 Each object must have the following keys: